eyasir2047/eyasir2047/README.md

 - 👋 Hi, I’m @eyasir2047
-- pursuing my Bachelors in Computer Science & Engineering at University of Dhaka
+- ✳ pursuing my Bachelors in Computer Science & Engineering at University of Dhaka
 - 👀 I’m interested in .cp..
 - 🌱 I’m currently learning  c, c++, data structure & algorithm...
 - 💞️ I’m looking to collaborate on ..projects.
 - 📫 How to reach me ..mail me at this address eyasir2047@gmail.com

+## Skills and Experience
+.
+C++

 Skills: C++ / Java